What Is a Buyers Agent?

 The value a buyers agent provides comes down to three things:

 Your time back.
 Instead of spending months on property search and due diligence, you spend one hour on a strategy call and let someone who does this full-time handle the rest.
 You keep doing what you're good at, whether that's running your business, working your job, or spending weekends with your family.
-You're almost certainly earning more per hour at your day job than the equivalent time you'd spend researching property.
+Your time is almost certainly worth more at your day job than it is researching property.

 Access you can't get on your own.
 A buyers agent who operates across every state has relationships with selling agents in dozens of markets.
 Those agents call with off-market and pre-market opportunities before they hit the portals, because they know a buyer is ready to move.
 You can't build that network from your couch in Sydney while researching Brisbane suburbs on a Saturday morning.